Arline Fisch: Metalworking

-Arline Fisch is best known for the way she handles metal in her pieces.
+Fisch was best known for the way she handled metal in her pieces.

-She works with thin wire to create forms that have been manipulated in similar ways to knitted, woven or braided fabric.
+She worked with thin wire to create forms manipulated in ways similar to knitted, woven, or braided fabric.

-Fisch has exhibited extensively all over the world in group shows and solo exhibitions.
+Fisch exhibited extensively worldwide in group and solo exhibitions.

 Her book, Textile Techniques in Metal for Jewelers, Textile Artists and Sculptors, is a demonstration of the techniques she developed while trying to combine the textures of weaving with a metal material.

-She has stated that jewelry of ancient cultures is a continued reference and inspiration for her work.
+She said that the jewelry of ancient cultures was a continuing reference and inspiration for her work.
 In the exhibition American Metal Work, 1976 at the Sheldon Memorial Art Gallery, her sterling silver Hat was described as equally suited to a Byzantine princess, a modern bridal costume or an evening dress.

 Her exhibit Creatures from the Deep created an underwater world of floating sea creatures, jellyfish, corals and sea anemones, knitted and crocheted from wire.
 Versions of this work were installed in 2008 at the Racine Art Museum, in 2011 at the Houston Center for Contemporary Craft, and in 2013 at the Museum of Craft and Design in San Francisco.